willvieira/ms_forest-ipm-sensitivity/manuscript/manuscript.md

 Structured population models, such as the IPM, play a crucial role in capturing ontogenetic variability within tree population dynamics.
 While the growth model inherently considers individual size, the survival and recruitment models are size-independent.
-We attempted to incorporate the widely assumed "U-shape" form of mortality rate changes with individual size [@Lines2010], but it performed worse than the simple random effects one.
+We attempted to incorporate the widely assumed "U-shape" form of mortality rate changes with individual size [@Lines2010], but it performed worse than the simple random effects one (Figure S6).
 Mortality has been observed to increase with individual size [@Luo2011;@Hember2017], but its significance appears to manifest only when interacting with climate and competition [@LeSquin2021].
 The challenge in capturing size dependence in the survival model likely stems from the lack of information on small individuals (dbh < 12.7 cm) and the rarity of larger individuals in datasets, even for extensive forest inventories [@Canham2017].
 Despite not explicitly including individual size in the survival model, its indirect influence is included with the asymmetric competition, where smaller individuals experience higher competitive pressure.